Livento Group (NUGN) BOXO New - GuruFocus.com

-NEW YORK, NY / ACCESSWIRE / June 20, 2023 / Livento Group, Inc. (OTC Pink:NUGN), a dynamic group that specializes in acquiring and developing companies with disruptive business models in film, content, and technology for fund managers, announces the details of two new projects to be produced by BOXO Productions as part of the $32.25m acquisition previously announced in May 2023.
+NEW YORK, NY / ACCESSWIRE / June 27, 2023 / Livento Group, Inc. (OTC PINK:NUGN), a dynamic group that specializes in acquiring and developing companies with disruptive business models in film, content, and technology for fund managers, announces the details of two new projects to be produced by BOXO Productions as part of the $32.25m acquisition previously announced in May 2023.

-"We are thrilled to announce a TV series and game from our recent acquisition.
-‘The Lion, the Polygamist, and the Biofuel scam' and the game ‘Medieval' are great assets to add to our increasing portfolio.
-As stated in the initial release, this acquisition brings an increase in revenue, cash flow, profit, and the dry powder to continue to acquire and produce more content." said David Stybr, CEO of BOXO.
+"We are thrilled to announce a Movie and TV series from our recent acquisition.
+‘Black Cotton Star' and the TV series ‘Obits' are great assets to add to our portfolio which we continue to build.
+As stated in the initial release, this acquisition adds revenue, cash flow and profit.
+We will continue to acquire and produce more content, which will increase value to the company and shareholders." said David Stybr, CEO of BOXO.

-Based on the article featured on Wired, the movie is about a scam of the decade in Los Angeles, by a polygamist and an Armenian gangster.
-BOXO productions has acquired 7.5% of this TV Series, which is expected to be Released in 2025, it's one of seven TV series BOXO has in its portfolio currently under development.
+Based on a short story by Stephen King, and set around Michael Anderson's job at Neon Circus, the plot takes a dark turn when he realizes the obituaries he writes have the power to kill.
+This leads him down a path of addiction and escalating consequences as he targets individuals and even entire groups who share the same name.
+Ultimately, he's forced to leave his job, relocate, and embrace the idea that stories never truly end.

-The movie is written Jessica Lambert and Director Joe Berlinger who directed Extremely Wicked, Shockingly Evil and Vile, Joe has won a Oscar and has a total of 38 nominations.
-He has just finished Madoff: The Monster of Wall Street TV Series.
-We are extremely pleased to have him Join BOXO's on this TV Series.
+The series will be developed later this year and the selection phase for the right director is underway.
+Revenue of tens of millions (USD) is expected.
+BOXO productions have acquired 2% of this TV series, which is expected to be released in 2025.
+It's one of seven TV series BOXO has in its portfolio under development.

 About Livento Group